-If "on the fly" CRS transformation is enabled, the default measurement metric is - different from most other GIS - ellipsoidal, using the ellipsoid defined in $File \rightarrow Project\ properties \rightarrow General$ .
+If "on the fly" CRS transformation is enabled, the default measurement metric is - different from most other GIS - ellipsoidal, using the ellipsoid defined in $File \to Project\ properties \to General$ .
 This is true both when geographic and projected coordinate systems are defined for the project.
-If you want to calculate the projected / planimetric area or distance using cartesian maths, the measurement ellipsoid has to be set to "None / Planimetric" ( $File \rightarrow Project\ properties \rightarrow CRS$ ).
+If you want to calculate the projected / planimetric area or distance using cartesian maths, the measurement ellipsoid has to be set to "None / Planimetric" ( $File \to Project\ properties \to CRS$ ).
 However, with a geographic (= unprojected) CRS defined for the data and project, area and distance measurement will be ellipsoidal.
 If "on the fly" CRS transformation is disabled, the measurement metric is planimetric when the project coordinate system is projected and ellipsoidal when the project coordinate system is unprojected / geographic.

 However, neither the identify tool nor the field calculator will transform your data to the project CRS before measuring.
-If you want to achieve this, you have to use the vector analysis tool: $Vector \rightarrow Geometry\ Tools \rightarrow Export/Add\ Geometry\ Columns$ .
+If you want to achieve this, you have to use the vector analysis tool: $Vector \rightarrow Geometry$ $Tools \rightarrow Export/Add$ Geometry Columns.
 Here, measurement is by default planimetric except if you choose the ellipsoidal measure.